lesunb/RGMToPRISM/README.md

-# RGMToPRISM by Danilo Mendonça
+# Goal-Oriented Dependability Analysis (GODA)
-A Runtime Goal Model to PRISM model generator to be used with TAOM4E tool for TROPOS.
+A Contextual-Runtime Goal Model (CRGM) to PRISM model/PARAMetric formula generator to be used with the TAOM4E tool for TROPOS goal model.

 ## Environment: